 3. Choose a platform to invest with

-Here are the best ways for you to invest in the JSE Top 40 Index:
+Here are the best ways for you to get started:

 - Brokers & trading platforms.
 Online brokers offer consistently low transaction fees and easy-to-use platforms.
 They also provide a range of investment tools, and many investors find them the best way to buy, sell, and trade a variety of financial products.
 That said, if you want more custom-tailored investment advice, you may want to look at some of the other options.